Average Mortgage Debt – A Complete Rundown

 The Zillow Home Value Index, with race weighted, was the highest for properties owned by Asian Americans.
 While the overall ZHMI was about $168,900, Asian-owned homes had a ZHMI of about $402,500.
 This explains why the income versus average mortgage debt per household rate among Asian Americans was the second highest.
 The index of Hispanic, white, and African American-owned properties was $251,500, $242,800, and $173,700.

 As for the median income, Americans had a median income of $56,000.
-Asian residents had the highest median income by race of $77,000, while white Americans came in next with $62,000.
+At $77,000, Asian residents had the highest median income by race, while white Americans came in next with $62,000.
 Hispanic and African Americans had the lowest median income of $43,000 and $39,000.
 Meaning, these households got the worst rates and made the least money.

 Average Mortgage Debt by State